Nicaraguan Food: Best 25 Nicaraguan Dishes

 With that aroma of freshly cooked yerba buena, everyone will be wanting to enjoy this exquisite Nicaraguan dish, arroz aguado.

 It is a traditional dish that involves easily accessible ingredients and is simple to prepare.
-There are two varieties, one made from chicken and the other made from pork.
-But both are equally delicious so they both need to be tried.
-It is a type of soup made in a big pot with plenty of very well seasoned pork ribs.
+There are two equally delicious varieties of this soup, one made with chicken and the other with pork.
+You should definitely try both!
+It’s a hearty dish cooked in a large pot with plenty of well-seasoned pork ribs.

 The name means “small cheese”.
 This is a delicious fast food made from milk curd and is very frequently seen at parties served with corn tortillas, cream, and pickled onion.